Church Recording and Church Study

 There is a set format and some basic guidelines to ensure that all Church Study documents are uniform in appearance, but of course they will be vastly different in content.

-For information about an ADFAS Church Recording project, undertaking a Church Study or volunteering on ADFAS Church Recording projects email firstname.lastname@example.org
+For information about an ADFAS Church Recording project, volunteering or undertaking a Church Study project, email firstname.lastname@example.org